Combining learning and teaching has never been easier.

 Assist in organizing departmental recitals and master classes, and aid in the supervision of the SFCM string instrument collection.
 Send weekly emails about string event announcements to students and faculty.
 Other various departmental duties as determined by the string faculty chair.
 (6-8 hours/week)

-Clerical duties to include photocopying of Voice Department handbook and other materials.
+Clerical duties, including photocopying of Voice Department handbook and other materials.
 Run semi-annual juries/evaluations and two voice department competitions per year.
 Take attendance at voice master classes and weekly Vocal Performance Lab.
-We will have 2 Voice Assistants.
-(6 hours/week/student)
+(6 hours/week/assistant)

 Assist the Chairman of the Woodwind Department in organizing woodwind chamber groups at the beginning of the semester, act as liaison between groups and coaches, and organize concerts.
 Attend all woodwind chamber music concerts.
 Approximately 5 hours per week, with more hours required at the beginning of the semester and fewer hours toward the end.
 (5 hours/week)

-Writing Tutors are part of the Conservatory's Tutoring Center.
-They work with students on academic writing at any stage of the writing process, from helping a student outline an essay to proofreading a complete paper.
-Writing Tutors work with students on principles of writing, rather than just correcting errors, and must be interested in discussing and teaching the process of writing.
+Writing Tutors are part of the Student Academic Enrichment Center.
+They work with students of all skill levels on academic writing at any stage of the writing process.
+This process-oriented tutoring might include helping a student outline an essay, revise a complete draft, or develop proof-reading skills.
+Writing Tutors work with the principles of writing, rather than correcting errors or copy-editing, and must be interested in discussing and teaching the process of writing.
 Requires excellent English skills.
 Experience working with non-native English speakers is a plus.
 (5-10 hours/week)

 Faculty contact: Carolyn Bacon (email@example.com)